Liberty Seated Quarters

 Briggs 1-A

-Choice $28500 New October 3!
+Choice $27995 New March 17!
 Carson City Key Date, Light Gray Choice Surfaces, Perfect Circulated Eye Appeal.
-The only With Arrows Carson City Seated quarter issue and in demand by both Carson City type collectors and those pursing a complete date and mintmark set.
+Consignor Price Reduction - The only With Arrows Carson City Seated quarter issue and in demand by both Carson City type collectors and those pursing a complete date and mintmark set.
 I'm particularly impressed with the preservation and noteworthy circulated eye appeal and issuing a JUST BUT IT NOW recommendation.
 Mintage for the 1873-CC Arrows date is 12,462 with the same alloy issues as discussed for the 1870-CC lot.
 This date is somewhat available at the VF level but become prohibitively rate in EF or better.
 This example presents smooth original fields on both sides with "dirt" surrounding the stars, date, and within the design cavities.
 A careful 10x inspection revealed no traces of porosity, rather a single ancient mark below pole and cap.
 A worthy piece for an advanced collection.
 The PCGS price guide lists $38,500 as fair market value.
 Favorably offered at the last available auction record.
 Let's work together to determine how to move this lovely specimen into your collection.
 Housed in PCGS Gen 6.1 (2020-2024) holder.

 Seated 25C 1874 1874